gecio/gecio.github.io/docs/_gks/accessmanagement/connectingtoacluster/index.en.md

 ---
-title: Connecting to a Cluster
+title: Project-Based Access
 lang: en
 permalink: /gks/accessmanagement/connectingtoacluster/
 nav_order: 7100
 parent: Access Management
 ---
+# Project-Based Access

+> **Note:** This is the recommended method of granting users access to a cluster.

+Giving users access on project level provides them access to **all** clusters in this project.
+Users with this level of access can log in to the GKS dashboard, view, edit (dependent on the level of access), or create clusters.

+All users with the same level of project-access share the same `kubeconfig` file.
+This `kubeconfig` uses a token-based authentication, and the token is bound to the level of access (read-only/admin access).

-# Connecting to a Cluster
+## Connnecting to a Cluster

-After you created a cluster in GKS, it is time to connect to it.
-This is necessary to deploy and manage your applications.
+After you created a cluster in GKS, you need to connect to it to deploy and manage your applications.

-## Finding Your Cluster

-To find a cluster, you need to go to the detail view of the cluster.
-For that, click on the entry `first-system`:
+To find your cluster, go to the detail view of the cluster by clicking on the entry `first-system`:

 ![Step 1](../images/ConnClus01.png)

-## Getting Access

-Click on  `Get Kubeconfic` in the top right corner:
+Click on `Get Kubeconfic` in the top right corner.

 ![Step 2](../images/ConnClus02.png)

-This way you download a file which is called `kubeconfig` in Kubernetes jargon.
-This file contains all end points, certificates and other information about the cluster.
+This way you download the `kubeconfig` file.
+All users with the same level of project-access share the same `kubeconfig`file.
+The file contains all end points, certificates, and other information about the cluster.
 The `kubectl` command uses this file to connect to the cluster.

 To use `kubeconfig`, you need to register it on the console.
 There are two ways to do this: